Mainframe-Archive/onyx-server/README.md

 ## Setting up an Onyx server on AWS

-The easiest way to deploy this is with our automated AWS CloudFormation template.
+The easiest way to deploy this is with our AWS CloudFormation template.
 To do this, just click on the link below.

 [![cloudformation-launch-button](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=OnyxServer&templateURL=https://s3-us-west-2.amazonaws.com/blockscale-cloudformation-templates-public/onyx-server.yaml)